deed02392/webdev-curriculum/en-GB/lesson1/lesson1.md

 This is very useful: even when a website contains errors, the browser will try to figure out how to show it to you anyway.

+#### Have you got developer tools?
+If you use a recent Internet Exlporer, or Google Chrome, you can bring up a developer box.
+1. Move around the page.
+Right click anything interesting, and then click `Inspect element`.
+A panel will open up which will show you any web pages code!
+2. Move your mouse over different pieces of code.
+The part of the page that the code represents will light up, so you can see what code does what.
+3. There will be lots of new tags to you on complex websites.
+Can you figure out what the different tag names stand for?
+4. What happens when you try things like changing `class=""` attributes?
+Don't worry about messing the page up, just refresh and everything will reset.

 ## Things to try { .try}

 * Create your own paragraph of text.
-* Make a link that points to another part of page (hint: it is something to do with id - look out for a link that takes you to the kitten in the page we used in class).
+* Make a link that points to another part of page (hint: it is something to do with the ID attribute - look out for the link that takes you to the kitten in the page we used in class).
 * Add your own headings where you think they might be useful.
 What happens if you change the heading numbers, for example from `<h3>` to `<h4>`?
 * What would you have to do to link to a different page?
 * If you are using developer tools, once you bring up the panel with the code try double-clicking on the code that looks interesting.
 See if you can change it.
 Now you get a live preview without having to move between the browser and the code editor.
-Cool, huh?
-Now refresh the page.
+* Now refresh the page.
 What happened?
-When you edit code like this it doesn't get saved, so you can preview what would happen if you did, but don't mess up your file, so you can experiment lots and always go back.
+When you edit code like this it doesn't get saved, so you can preview what would happen without messing up your file.
+Experiment with your changes like this before updating your `.html` file.

-__How can we view these files?__
+## How do websites work on the Internet?

 When you type in the address in your browser, your request gets passed along to a computer which is always turned on and configured to allow you to see the pages that live inside it.
 This computer is called a server.
-When it receives a request from your computer, it looks for all the necessary files: the `.html` file and sends you that with anything else that the page needs, like images and videos.
+When it receives a request from your computer, it looks for all the necessary files, then creates the `.html` file before sending it to you, with anything else that the page needs, like images and videos.

-Try and make a web page using HTML like you learned in class.
-If you use a recent Internet Exlporer, or Google Chrome, you can bring up a developer box.

-#### Have you got developer tools?
-1. Move around the page.
-Right click anything interesting, and then click `Inspect element`.
-A panel will open up which will show you any web pages code!
-2. Move your mouse over different pieces of code.
-The part of the page that the code represents will light up, so you can see what code does what.
-3. There will be lots of new tags to you on complex websites.
-Can you figure out what the different tag names stand for?
-4. What happens when you try things like changing `class=""` attributes?
-Don't worry about messing the page up, just refresh and everything will reset.

-### How do websites work on the Internet?
 ![screenshot](diagram_screenshot.png)